 Summer loons are large black and white checkered aquatic birds that return to Pawtuckaway Lake to nest and raise their young year after year.
 Pawtuckaway typically has two pairs of breeding loons that return to their customary territory each year.
 Their distinctive calls and habits make them unique visitors to our lake and their welfare is of prime importance to residents and vacationers.
+People have captured “our” loons on camera and have shared those images with us, as you can see on the Wildlife Photos page of this website.
 These signature birds are symbolic of undisturbed nature; their calls have been likened to the “wail of the wilderness”.
 They are categorized as a ‘threatened species’ and their nesting sites are protected by law.

 The Loon Preservation Committee (LPC) was created initially to respond to the decline in New Hampshire’s loon population.
 Since its inception in 1975 it has grown and developed into an organization with expertise and resources available to help protect and preserve loons and their habitats in the State.

 - Monitoring the number and breeding success of loons

 - Banding loons to study their life histories and health

 - Recovering dead loons and unviable loon eggs to determine causes of death and contaminant levels

 - Mapping loon nesting and nursery sites to ensure protective buffers around public access points

 - Educating the public about loons

 - Advocating for policies that protect loons and their habitats